Has warm spring suppressed UK’s outbreak? Coronavirus fell after sunniest April on record

 A sunny spring may partly explain why coronavirus cases have fallen dramatically in the UK in recent weeks, according to scientists.

-The warmer weather also leads to fewer people huddled in crowded spaces indoors, which hampers the virus’ ability to spread.
+Several studies have suggested vitamin D can shield people from falling seriously unwell with COVID-19, with sunshine being one of the best sources of the vital vitamin.

-Several studies in recent weeks have suggested vitamin D can shield people from falling seriously unwell with COVID-19, with sunshine being one of the best sources for the vital vitamin.
+Researchers from the University of East Anglia compared average levels of vitamin D and found a link between low vitamin D levels and high infection and death rates.

 Last month was the sunniest April on record, with Britons basking in an average 224.5 hours of sunshine, beating the previous record of 211.9 hours set in 2015.